Oceanic Worldwide

 Oceanic is an American manufacturer of scuba gear.
 It was founded by Bob Hollis in 1972 and is based in San Leandro, California, United States.
 Its products include dive computers, rebreathers and a novel diving mask incorporating a heads-up-display of information.

 History

 In 1972, Robert Hollis founded the parent company American Underwater Products which did business as Oceanic.

+Aeris, Originally also a brand of American Underwater Products, founded in 1998, was merged with Oceanic in 2014.
+The Aeris brand covered a wide range of recreational scuba equipment, including regulators, dive computers, buoyancy compensators, harnesses, masks, fins, and snorkels.

 In 2017, Huish Outdoors acquired the Oceanic and Hollis brands from AUP.

 Products

 Rebreathers

 They developed the Phibian CCS50 and CCS100 rebreathers; Stuart Clough of Undersea Technologies developed the Phibian's electronics package.
 With its purpose-built training facility, Oceanic UK working closely with American Divers International, developed and delivered by both Stuart Clough and Paul Morrall training and familiarisation courses.

 They have developed military rebreathers for use by frogmen and naval work divers, for example the US Navy MK-25 and the MK-16 mixed-gas rebreather.